Scandal-UK/FluentValidationLister/ReadMe.md

 > There is no Razor/MVC example because this package is unnecessary for those projects.
 This package is for other front-ends that need access to the validation metadata.

 Aside from the default Visual Studio template; it includes one controller, two models and two validators.
 The startup class includes the minimum setup detailed above.
+Unnecessary libraries (including Entity Framework Core) have been removed for minimal dependencies.

 The first screen runs a very basic (and fully-commented) snippet of TypeScript to return and display the validation metadata for an endpoint.

 The second screen shows a more complete TypeScript implementation with a web form, this time using the jQuery library.
+It handles client-side and server-side validation in the same way for comparison.

 The validators in the project demonstrate these features of the filter;